platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 #### User management estimate

-User management fees include user licenses and, when applicable, subscription to the user management sellable.
+User management fees include user licenses and, when applicable, subscription to the user management sellable.</br>
-Here's how {{% vendor/name %}} calculates how much user management may cost you: `unit price x current x prorated quantity`
+Here's how {{% vendor/name %}} calculates how much user management may cost you:
+`unit price x current x prorated quantity`.

 | Item               | Description |
 | ------------------ | ----------- |